 A dual chute system will be implemented for general waste and mixed recycling (paper, cardboard, glass, metal, and plastics).
-Chutes will be accessed from each level by residents and will terminate in the storage room on the Ground Floor.
+Residents will access chutes from each level as detailed in Section 8.4.
 To ensure that this system functions correctly, residents will be provided with information on proper segregation and disposal of general waste and recyclables into the chutes.

-Cleaning staff will be responsible for monitoring the bin/chute room, ensuring that bins do not overflow, and replacing full bins with empty ones as required.
+Cleaning staff will monitor the bin/chute room to ensure bins do not overflow, and replace full bins with empty ones as required.
 The room will be locked and accessible only to authorised users.
+General waste and mixed recycling from common areas, bathrooms, gym/multipurpose room, and offices/meeting area will be taken directly to the central storage room by cleaning staff.

-All materials will be stored in separate 1100-litre Mobile Garbage Bins (MGBs), wheeled to the next door building 90-102 Regent Street, and collected by private waste contractor from the loading dock.
+All general waste and mixed recycling will be stored in separate 1100-litre Mobile Garbage Bins (MGBs), wheeled to the next door building 90-102 Regent Street, and collected by private waste contractor from the loading dock.
 Based on the expected generation and collection frequencies shown in Table 4, a total of 18 bins will be required.